sib-swiss/enrichment-analysis-training/docs/exercises.md

         col="lightgreen")
 abline(v=-log10(0.05))
 ```

+In publications, we often see barplots of normalized enrichment scores (NES), showing which gene sets are up-regulated and which are down-regulated.

 Now that you know how to use the barplot() function, how would you create a barplot of NES of the top 10 up-regulated and the top 10 down-regulated genes sets,
  with red bars for the up-regulated gene sets and blue bars for the down-regulated gene sets?